Sunday, December 29, 2019

 Listening to Brene’s Netflix show and this specific story about her daughter reminded me of one of my own stories and thinking about this I realized that sometimes I don’t give myself enough credit.

-I joined the swim and track teams in the 8th grade.
-I had no business joining either one but I did it so I could have 7th period gym with all my cheerleader best friends and my friends on the swim team.
-I learned how to really swim by being on the swim team because I realized once I joined that I really didn’t know how to swim.
-It turned out competitive swimming is completely different from leisure swimming.
-Since I wasn’t the best swimmer or the fastest swimmer there was no way I could compete in any of the 50 meter events.
-So instead Coach Scerbo chose the 100 Freestyle for me.
-I was not excited about swimming 100 meters but I was glad I wasn’t doing the 200 Freestyle like my friend Serena.
 I practiced and practiced in our little pool at Hamilton Middle School.
 My coach even had us swim extra because she knew our pool was smaller.
-Then came my first meet at a middle school with a regulation size pool and I almost died.
+Then came my first meet at a middle school with a regulation size pool and I almost DIED.
 I couldn’t finish the 100 meter event and when I saw that I’d been lapped and had lost anyway, I got out of the pool.
 This happened at least two more times.
 I felt so embarrassed and ashamed for being too slow and for quitting.

-On the very last swim meet of the season I promised myself that I would finish no matter what.
-I’ll never forget that feeling of finishing.
-I didn’t care that I had been lapped and that people were waiting for me to finish.
-I was all alone in the pool just swimming the length.
 When I got out my legs felt like jello and Coach Scerbo hugged me.
-I’m sure the other coaches and swimmers wondered why she rewarding me for mediocrity.
-Because they didn’t know what Coach Scerbo and what my teammates knew.
+I’m sure the other coaches and swimmers wondered why she was rewarding me for, what seemed to them like mediocrity.
+They didn’t know what Coach Scerbo and what my teammates knew.
 That I had given up every other time before this, that I was embarrassed at being last and quitting.
 When I finally finished that 100 meter event I’d met my own personal challenge.
-At fourteen I had learned a very important lesson, to not give up and to go back and to try again and again until I accomplished my goal.
-What seemed like a small thing to some, was a huge thing for me.
+At fourteen I had learned a very important lesson, "Don't give up and go back and to try again and again, until I accomplish my goal."
+What seemed like a small thing to some, was a huge learning lesson for me.

 Why do I mention this experience?
 When you watch Brene Brown’s Netflix special you’ll know.
 I have to give myself more credit.
 I have to remember that I may quit sometimes but I always go back and try again.
 That's been the story of my life and it will be to the end.
 I'm about to be 50 years old.
 At this point I have less years left of life than what I have lived.
 I will make this time count.
 I will be that girl who stays in the pool and finishes.